SergiyKochenko/E-Shop/README.md

 * to edit my purchase details or delete them.
 * to create an account, edit and delete them.
 * to sign out of my account to keep my account safe.
-* to be able to reserve an items in the busket for a later come back, view items details and make changes in shopping cart and delete my items from it.
+* to be able to reserve an item in the bucket for a later come back, view item details make changes in the shopping cart and delete my items from it.

 #### Site Administrator goals
-As a Site Administrator I would like to be able to create, view, edit and delete products and create, edite, delete categories.
+As a Site Administrator, I would like to be able to create, view, edit and delete products and create, edit, and delete categories.

 ### Agile tools